-However, the recent report suggests otherwise.
-The Income Tax Act under Section 80TTB of Budget 2018 suggests that senior citizens should have an interest income less than 50,000 to avoid TDS deduction.
+However, a recent report suggests otherwise.
+The Income Tax Act under Section 80TTB of Budget 2018 suggests that senior citizens should have an interest income of less than 50,000 to avoid TDS deduction.
 Therefore, even though FDs are taxable, they prove to be a steady source of income.

 - If you consider the recent development in the Budget 2019, it says that you can’t get a TDS deduction if the overall interest income is lower than 40,000 annually.

 - Annually, the bank generates an estimation of the interest income for every FD you’ve with that particular bank.
 If your total interest income is more than 40,000, you will be provided with a TDS deduction of 10%.

 - You will receive a greater TDS deduction of 20% on your interest income if you cannot provide your PAN card.

 - There lies only one way to ensure there’s no TDS deduction, i.e., by submitting the 15H and 15G Forms.

 Fixed Deposits lets you completely exploit the advantages offered by Section 80C.
 You will become eligible to get a deduction from the taxable income up to 1.5 lakh.
 With FDs, you will be assured interest returns as well as capital protection.

 We hope this guide has been beneficial for you.
 Now that you know how the income tax scenario on your Fixed Deposit works, we wish you the best of everything!
 Do proper research and invest your money accordingly.